x-mark

 After visiting, do remember to close the gate to the church to keep out the inquisitive sheep!

-There a nice, slightly strenuous walk of approx. 1.25 miles to Llancillo church from Rowlestone church.
+There is a nice, slightly strenuous walk of approx. 1.25 miles to Llancillo church from Rowlestone church.
 It affords great views of Skirrid and the Black Mountains.

 Llancillo sounds Welsh but it lies on the English side of what is classic Border country.